schombert/Project-Alice/docs/rules.md

 This monthly update contains:
 - determining what political or social movement the pop is part of
 - determining what rebel faction the pop is part of
+- determining if an artisan should switch production, and to what
+- growing or shrinking the pop
 - if the amount of people to move for the pop are either greater than its type's minimum promotion size or the size of the pop as a whole, the pop may partially migrate, either internally or externally or colonially. (note: slaves do not move or migrate)
 - as above, but for promoting and demotion by pop type
+- religious conversion -- number converted = define:CONVERSION_SCALE x pop-size x conversion chance factor (factor is computed additively).
+There appears to be some weird logic surrounding pops with religion marked as "pagan" or converting to such a religion, where pops in those cases won't convert unless there is already a matching pop with the same culture & type and with the religion to be converted to in the province.
+Not clear if we should try to replicate this logic.
+Also, slaves do not convert.
+- cultural assimilation -- Limitations: slaves do not assimilate, pops of an accepted culture do not assimilate, pops in an overseas and colonial province do not assimilate.
+For a pop to assimilate, there must be a pop of the same strata of either a primary culture (preferred) or accepted culture in the province to assimilate into. (schombert notes: not sure if it is worthwhile preserving this limitation) Amount: define:ASSIMILATION_SCALE x (provincial-assimilation-rate-modifier + 1) x (national-assimilation-rate-modifier + 1) x pop-size x assimilation chance factor (computed additively, and always at least 0.01).
+If the pop size is less than 100 or thereabouts, they seem to get all assimilated if there is any assimilation.
+In a colonial province, assimilation numbers for pops with an *non* "overseas"-type culture group are reduced by a factor of 100.
+In a non-colonial province, assimilation numbers for pops with an *non* "overseas"-type culture group are reduced by a factor of 10.
+All pops have their assimilation numbers reduced by a factor of 100 per core in the province sharing their primary culture.

 ### Growth

-Only owned provinces grow.
+Province pop-growth factor: Only owned provinces grow.
 To calculate the pop growth in a province: First, calculate the modified life rating of the province.
 This is done by taking the intrinsic life rating and then multiplying by (1 + the provincial modifier for life rating).
 The modified life rating is capped at 40.
 Take that value, if it is greater than define:MIN_LIFE_RATING_FOR_GROWTH, subtract define:MIN_LIFE_RATING_FOR_GROWTH from it, and then multiply by define:LIFE_RATING_GROWTH_BONUS.
 If it is less than define:MIN_LIFE_RATING_FOR_GROWTH, treat it as zero.
 Now, take that value and add it to define:BASE_POPGROWTH.
 This gives us the growth factor for the province.

+The amount a pop grows is determine by first computing the growth modifier sum: (pop-life-needs - define:LIFE_NEED_STARVATION_LIMIT) x province-pop-growth-factor x 4 + province-growth-modifier + tech-pop-growth-modifier + national-growth-modifier x 0.1.
+Then divide that by define:SLAVE_GROWTH_DIVISOR if the pop is a slave, and multiply the pop's size to determine how much the pop grows by (growth is computed and applied during the pop's monthly tick).

 ### Migration